RogerE/add-to-homescreen-rails/README.md

-# THIS GEM IS NOT LONGER UPDATED
+# THIS GEM IS NO LONGER UPDATED

 If you require newer versions of the asset files you can download them from the [Add to Homescreen repository](https://github.com/cubiq/add-to-homescreen).